Following is a list of additions to SQL Anywhere databases and database servers introduced in version 10.0.1.

 You must upgrade your database to use this feature.
-See Upgrading version 10 and later databases.
+See The upgrade process for version 10 and later databases.

 New values for the sql_flagger_error_level and sql_flagger_warning_level database options Several new values are available for the sql_flagger_error_level and sql_flagger_warning_level database options to support the SQL/1999 and SQL/2003 standards.
-See sql_flagger_error_level option [compatibility] and sql_flagger_warning_level option [compatibility].
+See sql_flagger_error_level option and sql_flagger_warning_level option.

 The following enhancements have been made to SQL statements and functions.

 START DATABASE statement enhancement The START DATABASE statement now supports a DIRECTORY clause that lets you specify the directory where the database's dbspace files are located.
 See START DATABASE statement.